 Key Skills for Business Analysts

 In every role, one of the most used skills for a Business Analyst is communication.
 You will mainly communicate through software applications to document things like stories, bug tracking and requirements.
 Communicating over the phone, in person, email and instant messaging are all ways to exchange information and have questions answered within a Business Analyst role.
 Having excellent communication skills as a Business Analyst will help you to develop your career as you will be communicating daily with stakeholders, users, clients and the project teams.

-According the IIBA, Business Analysis enables change in an enterprise by defining needs and recommending solutions that delivers value to stakeholders.
-From the definition it is clear that Business Analysts need problem solving skills to be able to identify problems and opportunities to recommend a solution to the problem.
-Within problem solving, Business Analysts will need to also possess creative and analytical skills to enable them to analyse as many factors of a problem to enable them to recommend the best solution.
+According to the IIBA, Business Analysis enables change in an enterprise by defining needs and recommending solutions that deliver value to stakeholders.
+From the definition, it is clear that Business Analysts need problem-solving skills to be able to identify problems and opportunities to recommend a solution to the problem.
+Within problem-solving, Business Analysts will need to also possess creative and analytical skills to enable them to analyse as many factors of a problem to enable them to recommend the best solution.

 Creating models for the future is another skills for a Business Analyst.
 To create models for the future for businesses, it is beneficial that Business Analysts hold design skills.
 Business Analysts will have to explore possibilities and critically think when researching and defining solutions to problems.
 Being creative and having design skills will enable them to clearly define and create business models for the future.

 In Business Analysis, a requirement is provided by a stakeholder about what they believe is needed to solve a specific business problem or respond to a business need.
 There are different types of requirements which are needed to identify the scopes depth and sometimes these need to be prioritised.
 Stakeholders may not always have the right budget or time to get all their specific needs and wants, therefore being able to prioritise ensures that business analysts focus on the most rewarding and important function.